 MISSOURI

-For example, a single mother of three in Missouri with no income may receive about $292 in cash aid, $785 in food benefits, and $495 in utility support, plus child care assistance and Medicaid coverage.
+A single mother with two children in Missouri with no income may receive up to $292 in cash assistance, $785 in food benefits, and $495 in utility support, along with child care assistance and Medicaid coverage.

 | CASH | $292 |